Integrity and

 Competition is

-concerns.
+variety of concerns.
 The competition that's promoted in technologically connected societies is

 modeled on military training, education and entertainment and stimulates public

-interest in artificial concerns, projects and goals.
+interest in artificial concerns and projects.

 2 Organized sports feature and compare particular athletic, learning and

-or teams.
-Players are urged to surpass the recorded
+are urged to surpass the recorded achievements of all of the preceding players.

 Organized